 Sales process mapping means laying out the full funnel journey that users take from first touch to closed customer so that you can overlay automation technology and gain efficiencies.

-Mapping your sales process in HubSpot starts with setting up three core properties:
+Mapping your sales process in HubSpot starts with setting up three core components:

 - Lifecycle stages